SanjeevaRDodlapati/QeMLflow/.archive/archive/CODEBASE_CLEANUP_PLAN.md

-# 🧹 ChemML Codebase Cleanup Plan
+# 🧹 QeMLflow Codebase Cleanup Plan

 ## 📊 Current Codebase Analysis

-After analyzing the ChemML codebase, I've identified several areas for cleanup and consolidation to improve maintainability and reduce clutter.
+After analyzing the QeMLflow codebase, I've identified several areas for cleanup and consolidation to improve maintainability and reduce clutter.

 ## 🗂️ **Files to Clean Up**